Animal Rights Resources

 People for Animals

 The mission of People for Animals, Inc. is to prevent animal suffering through affordable essential healthcare, public policy advocacy, and community programs.
-Our key service to the public and animal welfare groups is affordable, routine pet care which is aimed at specifically driving more animals to early spay/neuter procedures to prevent accidental pregnancies, make pet ownership more affordable, and reduce the numbers of homeless animals in local shelters.
+Its key service to the public and animal welfare groups is affordable, routine pet care aimed at specifically driving more animals to early spay/neuter procedures to prevent accidental pregnancies, make pet ownership more affordable, and reduce the number of homeless animals in local shelters.

-Here at Tree House, our mission is to empower our communities of caregivers and ensure that every cat thrives.
-We strive to provide model cat care, and we are proud to do so through the model of Socially Conscious Sheltering.
+Tree House Humane Society was founded in 1971 on the dream of a group of volunteers who wanted better things for Chicago’s homeless animals.
+Its mission is to empower communities of caregivers and ensure that every cat thrives.
+It strives to provide model cat care through Socially Conscious Sheltering.
 The Socially Conscious Animal Community framework is about creating the best outcome for all animals and nurturing the human-animal bond through thoughtful placements, assessing and thoughtfully addressing animal needs, and considering the health and safety of both animals and communities.

 Vegan Feminist Network

-An academic-activist project founded by Dr. Corey Lee Wrenn that engages intersectional social justice praxis, connecting animal rights with feminism and other social justice movements.
+Vegan Feminist Network is an academic-activist project founded by Dr. Corey Lee Wrenn that engages intersectional social justice praxis, connecting animal rights with feminism and other social justice movements.
+Its site functions as a safe community for activists of all backgrounds, and its mission is to eradicate oppression from the Nonhuman Animal rights movement and improve inclusiveness through dialogue and educational resources.

-VINE Sanctuary offers refuge to nonhuman animals who have escaped or been rescued from the meat, dairy, and egg industries or other injurious circumstances, such as cockfighting, experimentation, petting zoos, or pigeon shoots.
-In addition to sheltering and advocating for animals, we conduct research and community education aimed at diet change, agriculture reform, and more effective animal advocacy.
+VINE Sanctuary is an LGBTQ-led farmed animal sanctuary that works for social and environmental justice as well as for animal liberation.
+It offers refuge to nonhuman animals who have escaped or been rescued from the meat, dairy, and egg industries or other injurious circumstances, such as cockfighting, experimentation, petting zoos, or pigeon shoots.
+In addition to sheltering and advocating for animals, it conducts research and community education aimed at diet change, agriculture reform, and more effective animal advocacy.

 Wildlife Conservation Network